Alluxio/alluxio/docs/en/core-services/Catalog.md

     thrift://metastore_host:9083 default
 ```

+> **Note:** When databases are attached, all tables are synced from the configured UDB.
+If out-of-band updates occur to the database or table and the user wants query results to reflect
+the updates, the database must be synced.
+See [Syncing Databases](#syncing-databases) for more
+information.

 #### UDB Configuration File

 To specify a configuration file for the UDB, append an option `-o catalog.db.config.file` to